jolatechno/ipfs-mpi/README.md

 ## How does it work ?

-The basic algorithms behind libp2p-mpi are described in the [core/README.md](./core/README.md) file.
+The basic algorithms behind libp2p-mpi are described in [libp2p-mpi-core/](https://github.com/jolatechno/libp2p-mpi-core/).

 ## How to build an interpreter directory ?